 - A.2 Examinations Candidates will be examined at the end of each academic year of their course of study.
 Examination will be held in April or May, beginning on the Monday of the second week of Trinity Term, and in September or October, at the end of the second week before Michaelmas Full Term.
 Every candidate shall send through his or her college an entry form, showing the subject he or she intends to take in that year, to the Examination Schools, High Street, Oxford OX1 4BG, by noon on Friday of the second week of Hilary Term for the May examination, and by noon on Friday of the seventh week of Trinity Term for the Autumn examination.
 All entries shall be accompanied by certification of college approval and by the examination fee prescribed in the appropriate regulation.
 The examiners may examine the candidate viva voce, no candidate who has passed in a subject may sit that examination again.
 A candidate who has failed in more than two subjects in an examination shall be deemed to have failed in all the subjects offered at that examination.
 A candidate may offer at a subsequent examination a subject or subjects in which he or she has failed.
 Normally only one resit will be allowed in each subject, provided that the B.Th.
 Supervisory Committee shall have power in exceptional circumstances and on submission of a case by a candidate's college to approve a second resit.

 - A.3 Long Essays Approval for the subjects proposed for long essays must be obtained from the B.Th.
 Supervisory Committee by completing a Long Essay Title Form and submitting it to the Supervisory Committee by noon on the Friday of: Week Four of Michaelmas Term, Week Four of Hilary Term, or Week Six of Trinity Term.
-A proposed title must cover a theme within the rubric of the paper.
+A proposed title must cover a theme within the rubric of the paper [Until 1 October 2016: (For those candidates admitted before 1 October 2012), and the Long Essay Title Form must include a list of four college-assessed pieces of work; together these must adequately cover the syllabus].
 Candidates are advised to seek approval for titles as early as practicable in advance of the examination.
 After the Long Essay Title Form is returned with dated approval, it must be retained for submission with the completed work.
 Long essays must be entirely the candidate’s own work.
 Candidates may receive tutorial guidance in the early stages of composition, and tutors may read and comment on a first draft.
 Candidates must submit two copies of each essay (marked A and B), which must be printed on a single side of paper.
 Each copy must have a standard title sheet, indicating essay title and candidate number (but not name or college) and word count (including footnotes but not bibliography).
-Candidates must also submit the approved Long Essay Title Form, with its final section now completed to confirm that the essay is entirely the candidate’s own work and that a course of instruction covering the syllabus has been satisfactorily completed.
+Candidates must also submit the approved Long Essay Title Form, with its final section now completed to confirm that the essay is entirely the candidate’s own work and that [Until 1 October 2016: (For those candidates admitted before 1 October 2012) the college assessed work] (For those candidates admitted on or after 1 October 2012) a course of instruction covering the syllabus has been satisfactorily completed.
 These documents must be placed together in a sealed envelope, marked with the number and title of the paper and the candidate’s examination number and addressed to the Chair of Examiners, Bachelor of Theology, Examination Schools, High Street, Oxford OX1 4BG.
 Long essays must be submitted by noon on the first Monday of Trinity Full Term for the Trinity Term examination, or the second Monday before Michaelmas Full Term for the Long Vacation examination.
 Note.
 All communications for the Supervisory Committee for the Degree of Bachelor of Theology should be addressed to the Secretary of the B.Th.
 Supervisory Committee, whose address may be obtained from each college's B.Th. course director or from the Theology and Religion Faculty Centre, 34 St Giles', Oxford OX1 3LD.